formerly Advanced Leadership Program (ALP)

 Candidates will be asked to provide contact information so that a nomination from their direct supervisor and an additional endorsement from a department dean, director, chair or another leader familiar with the candidate's work can be secured.
 One of these individuals should be the sponsor of the candidate’s change project.
 When assembling the cohort, the selection team considers diversity of experience, representation across university units, potential unique contribution to the cohort, and the candidate’s individual goals.
-Applications will be accepted beginning in December with all application materials due no later than 5:00 p.m. on Wednesday, January 24, 2018.
-Candidates who are selected for the program will be notified in mid-February, 2018.
-The program itself begins in March and meets until June 2018.
+Applications will be accepted beginning in August with all application materials due no later than 5:00 p.m. on Friday, October 5, 2018.
+Candidates who are selected for the program will be notified in mid-September.
+The program itself begins in October and meets until January 2019.

 Before applying for the program, please be sure you have the following items ready: